NTNUI/swimming-website-old/README.md

 Errors are crashes that stop the execution on the server and results with a client receiving an error message as a modal if the use web browser or as an json object if they use API.
 Errors get logged and require a developer to investigate and fix the issue.

+When configuring logging make sure that you provide a path for .htaccess without symlinks.
+Navigate to the folder you want your logs to get to and run `pwd -P` to get the physical path (without symlinks).

 ## TODO

 ### Split web image